-Copying a file on Mac, whether it’s from a different location within macOS or from macOS to an external device, and vice-versa, is quite a straightforward process.
-All you need is to select the file, right-click and choose Copy.
-You can also use the Command + V shortcut to copy the file or files that you need.
-Then, you can go to the destination folder and paste your file/s using the Command + V shortcut.
+Copying files on Mac is easy: select the file, right-click and choose Copy, or use the Command + C shortcut.
+Then, go to the destination folder and paste the file/s using the Command + V shortcut.

 You can choose to copy a single file or multiple files in one go.
 You can even choose to copy an entire drive or folder if your Mac has enough resources to do so.
 However, it is not advisable to copy a large amount of data all at once.
 This is because there is a huge chance that you might encounter an error during the process and waste your progress.